vuejs/vuepress/packages/docs/docs/theme/option-api.md

 }
 ```

 VuePress provides the ability to inherit one theme from another.
-VuePress will follow the concept of `override` and automatically help you prioritize various thematic attributes, e.g. styles and layout components.
+VuePress will follow the concept of `override` and automatically help you prioritize thematic attributes, for example styles and layout components.

 **Also see:**